muratk5n/thirdwave/en/README.md

 take the idea, implement it better.
 Can't argue with the cost side, it could more profitable simply to follow.
 But US errs, and in past few decades errs big.
-The dream machine is generating too much junk, tech direction is relying on too many stupid people.
-I believe more than a few countries started to realize this situation
+The dream machine is generating too much junk, tech direction is relying on too many stupid people and I believe more than a few countries started to realize the situation

 ---